-Attend this star-studded workshop featuring graduates of the Risk Leadership Certificate Program (RLCP) facilitated by the Nonprofit Risk Management Center, as well as other renowned risk leaders from across the nonprofit galaxy.
+Attend this star-studded workshop featuring graduates of NRMC’s Risk Leadership Certificate Program (RLCP) and renowned risk leaders from across the nonprofit galaxy.
 Learn what these professionals accomplished in 2020 and what they plan to conquer next in 2021.
 Leave this workshop with fresh inspiration for launching your own risk career through space and time, while stewarding your team’s mission through the charitable cosmos.

 Put on your deerstalker cap and participate in a critical review of what’s hot and what’s not in the compliance world.
 Investigate the effectiveness and outcomes of best practices and trends to determine which compliance practices will best support your mission in 2021 and beyond.
 Put your theories to the test against data and anecdotal evidence to solve the mystery of compliance complacency.
 Leave this session ready to deliver greater value to your nonprofit’s mission through your compliance program.

 Join Melanie Lockwood Herman, risk raconteur and Executive Director of the Nonprofit Risk Management Center, for a thought-provoking session on planning for resilience.
 Business Continuity Planning (BCP) is a discipline focused on minimizing interruptions to core operations in the face of a disruptive event.
 As most risk leaders well know, creating a truly comprehensive business continuity plan for a complex nonprofit takes time.
 During the COVID-19 crisis, many leaders learned some powerful—and painful—business continuity lessons.
 This workshop explores experiences and insights from business continuity and resilience work during COVID-19 and the three most essential steps in creating a flexible BCP that will help your agency be resilient and confident in the face of unavoidable, disruptive risks.